 Found 150 - 160 results of 176 programs matching keyword "science in the city"

-See an 8 minute video of the planet Mars from the James Lick Observatory telescope!
 Dr. Francis Collins is the Director of the National Human Genome Research Institute, which is responsible for coordinating the government-sponsored effort to map and sequence the entire human genome, considered by many as one of the most important scientific undertakings of our time.
 Dr. Collins is a physician and geneticist whose own work led to the identification of the genes for cystic fibrosis, neurofibromatosis, and Huntington's disease.
 In this Webcast, Dr. Collins explains the different strategies for finding disease genes, the competition between public and private efforts to decode the human genome, and the next steps for the Human Genome Project, now that the first accurate gene maps have been created.

 Project: Origins: Unwinding DNA at Cold Spring Harbor Laboratory | Browse All

 Date: March 1, 2003

 Category: Science in Action